 Every company is different and thus, results differ as well.
 However, the basic steps to achieve a strong control strategy are the same.
-Manufacturers must begin with a pilot project focused on developing and customising an SPC system that corresponds to a company's specific processes.
-Additionally, manufacturers would do well to prepare the entire organisation by creating awareness and defining new roles and responsibilities so everyone can embrace the change.
+Manufacturers must begin with a pilot project focused on developing and customizing an SPC system that corresponds to a company's specific processes.
+Additionally, manufacturers would do well to prepare the entire organization by creating awareness and defining new roles and responsibilities so everyone can embrace the change.

 The ability to react flexibly is crucial in the initial phases of preparing for statistical process control implementation.

 A journey founded on science

 Successful SPC implementation requires more than just software installation.
 It is a journey founded on science and risk-based analysis.
 You need to identify critical aspects of the process, establish reliable process measures and indicators and determine the relationship between a healthy process and products.